amberstar/State/README.md

 The versioning and migration management scheme is opt in, and allows you to fully control the process.
 The machine layer of your model passes delegation to the human layer of the model.
 It's in the human layer that you  specify and control all of the following:
 - if models should be versioned when encoded
 - a versionKey to use for the version encoding
-- the current version using AnyObject type as the version
+- the current version, with AnyObject type as the version
 - if version checking and migration is done at all
 - specify if a given version found in the data model needs migration
 - directly migrate raw key-value data to the current version before attempting to decode a model